“Supporting successful community projects that benefit North Kohala.”

 Once the project is approved by our Board of Directors we start the work of providing fiscal sponsorship.
 This sponsorship allows the project to receive grants and enables donors to make tax-deductible donations.
 We’ll then offer our support to project organizers in project planning, finding funders, building budgets and writing successful proposals.

-3. Submit one copy of your completed application to NKCRC staff at email@example.com, any current board member or drop by the office.
+2. Submit one copy of your completed application to email@example.com, or drop it by the office.

-5. Should our Board accept your project for fiscal sponsorship, we will ask you to sign a simple two page Fiscal Sponsorship Agreement with our organization.
+4. Should our Board accept your project for fiscal sponsorship, we will ask you to sign a Fiscal Sponsorship Agreement with our organization.

 1. The project must be aligned with our mission as stated in Section A.